AllenInstitute/bmtk/docs/autodocs/source/builder.rst

 Installing the Builder
 -----------------------

-The Builder sub-module is automatically included in the bmtk package.
+The Builder sub-module is automatically included in the BMTK package.
 For instructions please refer to the `installation page <installation>`__.